Managing Diabetes And Trucking could be a daunting task!

 Some cases of TD2 require insulin injections or oral medications to meet target blood glucose levels.
 However, much of the impact of TD2 can be alleviated through consistent exercise and proper nutrition habits.

-Tips for Truckers
+Tips for managing diabetes for Truckers

 Insulin-dependent truckers have only been allowed to perform commercial interstate drives since 2005.
 The following solutions may seem impossible for someone on the road all day, but work these tips into your daily routine and reach out to support groups to get through the learning curve of a new, healthier lifestyle.

-- Keep healthy snacks such as fresh fruit, dried vegetables and low-sugar goodies in your truck
+- Keep healthy snacks such as fresh fruit, dried vegetables, and low-sugar goodies in your truck

 - At a minimum, get out and walk around during breaks and off-duty time (about 30 minutes per day)